QSmally/DispatchQueue/README.md

 * A thread implementation, DispatchThread;
 * Terminate tasks which take longer than x ms.

+## Performance
+To see the effects of implementing Dispatch threads into your application, clone the repository and run `npm run test:latency` for a basic timing benchmark.

 ## Installation
 `npm install dispatchqueue`
 ```js
 const DispatchQueue = require("dispatchqueue");
 // ...
 ```

 # Usage
 ```js